dengyijia/envoy-wasm/README.md

    }
 }
 ```
 There are three parts that can be configured for now: query parameters(`query_param`), cookies(`cookie`, not shown above), and headers(`header`).
 Configuration for all three parts are optional.
 If nothing is passed in a field, a default configuration based on ModSecurity rule 942100 will apply.
+ModSecurity rule 942101 requires SQL injection detection on path of request.
+Configuration for path will be updated later.

 ### Query Parameters
 The "Content-Type" field is required in query parameters configuration, Currently, the WASM module only supports SQL injection detection for the content type "application/x-www-form-urlencoded" (it has the syntax `param=value&param2=value2`).
 If the incoming http request has a different content type, detection on its body will be skipped.